-A summary of all the known attempts to resolve this theoretical question by postulation of electrostatic or electromagnetic instabilities and consequent turbulence up to 1973 was given by Greenstadt and Fredricks Their conclusion was that electron heating in bow shock precursors by electrostatic microinstabilities is qualitatively rather well understood, while the ion heating mechanism is not.
-The most reasonable conjecture they implied was that ion-ion sound instabilities are responsible for the observed rapid ion heating across most bow shocks.
+A summary of all the known attempts to resolve this theoretical question by postulation of electrostatic or electromagnetic instabilities and consequent turbulence up to 1973 was given by Greenstadt and Fredricks46.
+Their

-This latter conjecture has been put on a stronger basis in work by Galeev 38, who reviews again the possible candidates.
+This latter conjecture has been put on a stronger basis in work by Galeev38, who reviews again the possible candidates.
 Galeev proposes that counterstreaming ions produce turbulence due to instabilities with frequencies near the lower hybrid resonance.
 However, he points out that whether this mechanism is the correct one depends on verification by direct measurement on future spacecraft missions.
 Furthermore, as amply documented in earlier sections of this review, there are obvious differences in the microscopic particle dynamics associated with the several morphological categories (perpendicular, quasi-perpendicular, quasi-etc.) of bow shock structures, so that exact identification of the microinstability responsible for the dissipative process in each case is not an easy task.